 **Helpful tips and common mistakes

-Now slowly add the sugar mixture to the gelatin with the mixer at low speed.
-Once all of the sugar is added, increase the speed to high and let the machine do its thing for 10-12 minutes.
-The mixture will slowly become thick and turn into marshmallow fluff.
+Slowly add the sugar mixture to the gelatin with the mixer at low speed.
+Once all of the sugar is added, increase the speed to high and let the machine do its thing for about 10 minutes.
+The mixture will slowly become thick, double in volume, and turn into marshmallow fluff.
 Add the chai spices and vanilla and there you have homemade marshmallows!

 I love how you can see the specks of the spices in the chai-spiced Rice Krispie treats.
-Every bite is so flavorful and just the right amount of sweet.
-Just perfection!
+Every bite is so flavorful with the right amount of sweetness.
+Just perfect!